- Poly Fluoro Ltd

 The Challenge of Injection Moulded High-Performance Plastics

-The polymer space is a wide spectrum of different products, each with properties, characteristics, and processing nuances that could take a lifetime to fully learn.
+The high performance plastics space is a wide spectrum of different products, each with properties, characteristics, and processing nuances that could take a lifetime to fully learn.
 On the one hand, melt-processible plastics – such as Polypropylene, Polyethylene, ABS, and Nylons – form the mainstay in terms of volumes, since these are commonly used in consumer goods and are both cheap and relatively easy to handle.
 In contrast, non-melt processable polymers – such as PTFE (Teflon) and UHMWPE – are relatively niche in their application and can only be machined into a final component using a ‘stock shape’, such as a rod, sheet, or tube.

 Somewhere in between these two extremes are a collection of polymer grades that, while being melt-processable, are still mainly machined, due to certain challenges that not everyone can surmount in the moulding process.